odanielmeinicke/jplugin/README.md

 import codes.laivy.plugin.annotation.Initializer;
 import codes.laivy.plugin.initializer.MethodPluginInitializer;

-@Dependency(type = SomeLibrary.class) // It can have multiples dependencies!
+@Dependency(SomeLibrary.class) // It can have multiples dependencies!
-@Initializer(type = MethodPluginInitializer.class)
+@Initializer(MethodPluginInitializer.class)
 @Plugin(name = "LibraryDependentPlugin", description = "A plugin that uses SomeLibrary.") public class LibraryDependentPlugin {
     public static void initialize() {
         // This plugin only will be initialized when SomeLibrary has initialized.
         SomeLibrary.doSomething();
     }

     public static void interrupt() {
         // This plugin will be interrupted BEFORE the dependencies }
 }
 ```